Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Datasets

 \section{Datasets}

-We investigate the sensitivity of the mark weighted angular correlation functions (MACFs) with $\beta$-cosmic-web weights to cosmological parameters.
-To do this, we compare the measurements from the SDSS BOSS DR12 data with mocks.
-The mock simulations are produced using COmoving Lagrangian Acceleration (COLA) fast algorithm~(\citealt{Tassev+etal+2013}), and then calibrated using SHAM methods (\citealt{Ding+etal+2024}), so that to accurately reproduce CMASS galaxy statistics.
-For assessing the power of statistics, we compute covariance matrices from Multidark PATCHY (PerturbAtion Theory Catalog generator of Halo and galaxY distributions) (\citealt{Kitaura+etal+2016}) simulations.
+To validate the sensitivity of MACFs with $\beta$-cosmic-web weights to cosmological parameters, we compare measurements from the SDSS BOSS DR12 data with those from mock catalogs.
+The mock simulations are produced using COmoving Lagrangian Acceleration (COLA) fast algorithm~\citep{Tassev+etal+2013,Wang+Shi+etal+2024}, and then calibrated using the subhalo abundance matching (SHAM) methods~\citep{Ding+etal+2024}, so that to accurately reproduce CMASS galaxy statistics.
+For assessing the power of statistics, we compute covariance matrices from Multidark PATCHY (PerturbAtion Theory Catalog generator of Halo and galaxY distributions)~\citep{Kitaura+etal+2016} simulations.